acyment/rough/README.md

-# Rough.js
+# rough-native

-<b>Rough.js</b> is a small (\<9 kB) graphics library that lets you draw in a _sketchy_, _hand-drawn-like_, style.
+<b>rough-native</b> is a React Native/Expo migration of the original [Rough.js](https://roughjs.com) library.
+It's a small graphics library that lets you draw in a _sketchy_, _hand-drawn-like_, style in React Native applications.

-The library defines primitives to draw lines, curves, arcs, polygons, circles, and ellipses.
+This library defines primitives to draw lines, curves, arcs, polygons, circles, and ellipses.
 It also supports drawing [SVG paths](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Paths).

-Rough.js works with both [Canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) and [SVG](https://developer.mozilla.org/en-US/docs/Web/SVG).
+rough-native works with [react-native-svg](https://github.com/react-native-svg/react-native-svg) to render sketchy graphics in React Native and Expo applications.

 ![Rough.js sample](https://roughjs.com/images/cap_demo.png)